Looking to learn more about CT’s new law? Click here to read the Campaign’s FAQ.

 - Work for an employer for 1000-1250 hours before being eligible.

-Paid family and medical leave will provide relief to families:
+Paid family and medical leave (PFML) benefits workers and their families:

-- For most, the only option is to cobble together whatever forms of leave they may already have such as a vacation or sick leave, which is often inadequate, or to quit.
+- PFML keeps improves financial security and keeps workers attached to the workforce.
+Right now, the only option available to most workers is to cobble together whatever forms of leave they may already have such as a vacation or sick leave, which is often inadequate, or to quit.

 - Workers who have access to paid leave after a child’s birth tend to remain in the workforce, have higher wages over time and rely less on public assistance and food stamp benefits.